PaulPopat/unbound/docs/if-statements.md

 # If Statements

-If statments use standard C syntax but, like all blocks in Unbound, they must return a value.
+If statments use standard C syntax but, like all blocks in Cinderblock, they must return a value.
 This means that all if statements must be accompanied by an else statement.
 As an if statement is declared within a proceedural flow (within a function) it must be followed by a semi colon.

 ```
 fn test(input: bool): int {